wroberts4/3dwinds/docs/_build/html/_sources/examples.rst.txt

 .. note::

-    If **displacement_data** is not provided, then every file ending in ".flo" where the script is read.
+    If **displacement_data** is not provided, then every file ending in ".flo" where the script was ran is read.

 .. note::